Patient Concerns

 Texas Health and Human Services Commission

 If you have knowledge that an acute health care facility regulated by the Texas Health and Human Services Commission (HHSC) has provided substandard care to its patients or clients, you may file a complaint with HHSC.
-Additionally, HHSC also handles complaints or grievances on the following:

 - Certified Nurse Aides (CNAs)